sh377c0d3/faceless/README.md

 # faceless
 VPN based on TOR Network for your Linux based distro

-## Make sure your Linux has tor installed
+## Make sure your Linux distro has tor installed

 # Steps to install faceless